DPickei/DPickei.github.io/_posts/2024-07-27-house_saving_calculator.md

 ## Findings

 - As salary decreases linearly, the time it takes to afford a home approximates an exponential increase.
 This is illustrated by the steep increase in the slope of the second graph.
 It may take much longer to save for a house with a slightly lower annual savings amount.
+  - This was an unanticipated finding, but is easily the most impactful takeaway from this project.

 - The exercise of entering the input values alone is a good reality check.
 Seeing how much your ideal house would cost, or estimating how much you currently save, is useful clarity to have.